Presentation and Retail bags

-Presentation & Retail bags are better moisture barrier, clearer and stronger.
+Presentation and Retail bags are better moisture barrier, clearer and stronger.
 It is one the best choices for product presentation and preserving product freshness when used for a food service application.

 How Presentation/Retail bags are made?

-Presentation & Retail bags are mainly made from high clarity polypropylene or cellophane.
+Presentation and Retail bags are mainly made from high clarity polypropylene or cellophane.
 However, polypropylene have the advantage of being less expensive than cellophane (cello) bags.

 Polypropylene film is either made under BOPP (biaxially oriented PP) or Cast film extrusion process.
 The major portion of this is Biaxially Oriented PP (BOPP) film, however cast films are an important segment as well.